Lagrange Award – Multibody System Dynamics Outstanding PhD Thesis Prize

 The Award Committee is composed by four members, namely the coordinator and three senior researchers in the field (proposed by the award coordinator and approved by the IFToMM TC for Multibody Dynamics).

-The Award was presented during the closing ceremony of IMSD 2024, the 7th International Conference on Multibody System Dynamics, held in Madison (WI), USA, on June 9-13, 2024.
+The Award was presented during the closing ceremony of IMSD 2026, the 8th International Conference on Multibody System Dynamics, held in Sevilla, Spain on June 16-19, 2026.

 Past awards